 Choosing the right name for your craft business can be a difficult task.
-That is why I created this big list of available craft name ideas.
+That’s why we created this big list of available craft name ideas.

-These two important things you should keep in mind when making your decision.
+You should keep in mind these two important things when making your decision.

-1) Be unique: Choose something that no one else has.
+Choose something that no one else has.
 If there are many similar craft businesses at large events like County Fairs, you may have trouble being successful because customers might confuse you with other crafters.
-Even using your own name does not guarantee uniqueness — there could be other Cynthia Crafts companies!
+Even using your own name doesn’t guarantee uniqueness — there could be other Cynthia Crafts companies!

-2) Keep it simple: If possible, use something easy to spell and remember.
-On the other hand, don’t try to do anything too fancy – this will result in many people who won’t bother trying to find out more about your company, and then they’ll miss out on all the beautiful work you’ve done!
+If possible, use something easy to spell and remember.
+Don’t try to do anything too fancy – this will result in many people who won’t bother trying to find out more about your company, and then they’ll miss out on all the beautiful work you’ve done.

 Do some research on the trends and popular keywords by searching the Etsy site.
 Try to find something that relates to your items or is catchy and memorable.
 Ask family, friends, and acquaintances for their input.
 Don’t be afraid of an out-of-the-box name that could be the perfect fit!

 The hardest part is coming up with a creative or interesting name that your customers will associate a lot of meaning and emotion with, so this is where brainstorming can be helpful.
-Use my fun, proven ways to brainstorm outstanding business names here.
+Use these fun, proven ways to brainstorm outstanding business names.